 This rich and velvety avocado chocolate mousse is incredibly delicious.
-Made with just 6 ingredients, it's easy to make in your food processor.
+Made with just six ingredients, it's easy to make in your food processor.

-And in case you're wondering... no, you can't actually taste the avocado!
-It simply adds wonderful richness and creaminess.
+And in case you're wondering... you can't taste the avocado!
+It merely adds incredible richness and creaminess.

-I finally broke down and developed a version of it, and let me tell you, this mousse is incredible!
-Super rich and creamy, thick and chocolatey.
-The kind of dessert that you can't help but vocally ooh and aah over with each delicious spoonful.
+This mousse is delightful!
+It's rich and creamy, thick and chocolatey.
+It is the kind of dessert you can't help but vocally ooh and aah over with each delicious spoonful.
 And you truly can't taste the avocado!

 In fact, this is one of the best chocolate desserts I have ever had (this chocolate pudding is another good one).
-I have made this recipe several times in the past few months, and each and every time it amazes me.
+I have made this recipe several times in the past few months, and it amazes me every time.

 Jump to: